24: The Game: Reception

 Gameplay mechanics were singled out as being particularly poor.
 The third-person shooter sections suffered from poor camera-angle management, making targeting enemies feel "awkward and disjointed".
 Enemy artificial intelligence for these sections was described as predictable and basic, adopting repeated firing stances or ignoring the character despite being shot repeatedly.
 Sniper variants of this fared better.
 The vehicle sections were also disappointing, with physics and vehicle handling being rated poorly.
 Vehicles were described as feeling "slow and clapped out", with pursuits described as being "boring".
 The use of AI in these sections were heavily criticized for being predictable and simplistic, with enemy vehicles having no regard for their own safety.
 The puzzle games were also received badly, being described as "15 shades of easy and 20 shades of terrible".
-Interrogation scenes were, in contrast, well liked, with reviewers finding the dialogue during these scenes entertaining.The Times gave the game four stars out of five and said it was "more for 24 fans, who will instantly love it — so long as they don’t mind another TV addiction to feed."
+Interrogation scenes were, in contrast, well liked, with reviewers finding the dialogue during these scenes entertaining.The Times gave the game four stars out of five and said it was "more for 24 fans, who will instantly love it — so long as they don't mind another TV addiction to feed."
 The Sydney Morning Herald gave it three-and-a-half stars out of five, stating, "Newcomers to the trials and tribulations of Jack Bauer are unlikely to be impressed by this game's generic shooting and driving action.
 But fans of 24 will be quaking, thanks to the authentic atmosphere and gripping story, set between season two and three of the TV series."
 However, The A.V.
 Club gave it a C and stated that "For once, you'll wish you could skip the action to get to the cutscenes."
 Detroit Free Press gave it a similar score of two stars out of four and said: "The controls are just too unpolished to make it worthwhile, though.
 Movements are flaky, and aiming is far too loose.
 Sometimes, I got into a tight firefight where I couldn't hit a terrorist a few feet in front of me.
 And the driving missions are worse."

+Despite the mixed reception, the Academy of Interactive Arts & Sciences nominated 24: The Game for "Outstanding Achievement in Story and Character Development" at the 10th Annual Interactive Achievement Awards.